 Gifting is currently not available.
 You must purchase the service through the account it will be associated with.

 Udacity Coaches are experts in the subjects taught in Udacity courses and they love to help you become experts, too.
-All Coaches are trained in and have the experience to make even the most difficult subjects easily understandable.
+Our Coaches have the experience to make even the most difficult subjects easily understandable.

 Our Coaches work with you through the entire course experience.
 They can confirm whether the class is right for you, recommend best ways to approach your unique learning goals, share helpful study tips to help you successfully complete the course, provide detailed instruction on all concepts or programming exercises in the course, and give personalized feedback on any project you are building.
 They provide expert help which can accelerate and deepen your learning to reach your career goals.

 Feel free to ask anything related to the course content, including questions about the best ways to take the class, how to improve your code, helpful study tips, or feedback on course projects.

 We primarily work with students in English, but we also speak a variety of other languages.
 If you are interested in working with a Coach in a language other than English, please email coach‑firstname.lastname@example.org and specify which course you are interested in and which language you speak.

 Udacity verified certificates will be awarded based on successful completion of course projects.
 After successfully completing your final project, your identity will be verified through a live exit interview, during which you will need to show government-issued identification and chat with one of our project evaluators to verify your independent work on your final project.
 Upon successful completion of this process, you will receive an official Udacity verified certificate.